Pilothouse-App/Pilothouse/README.md

 - Local WordPress sites are located in the `sites` directory.
 - The default WordPress username and password is `admin`/`12345`.
-- To run WP-CLI commands, change to the site directory, and run the `wp` command as normal.
+- To run WP-CLI commands, change to a location in the site directory you wish to run the command against, and run the `wp` command as normal.
 Make sure you have added the `bin` directory to your OS's include path.
-- To use Xdebug, use the IDE key `wpdocker` with the host `9000`.
+- To use Xdebug, use the IDE key `wpdocker` with the port `9000`.
 Make sure path mappings are configured correctly in your IDE.
 - To connect to a site's database using something like Sequel Pro, connect to `localhost` on the default MySQL port with the username `wordpress`, the password `wordpress`, and the directory of the local site you wish to connect to as the database name.
 - The first time you boot the system, the PHP container will need to be built, which will take quite a bit of time.
 Subsequent boots will use the cached container, and will not need to be built each time.
 - The Bash scripts have only been tested on macOS; your mileage on other OSes will vary.

 ### Commands

-- `wpdocker up`: Boots up the Docker containers.
+- `wpdocker up`: Boots up the Docker containers, and adds all necessary site entries to the host's hosts file.
-- `wpdocker down`: Halts the Docker containers.
+- `wpdocker down`: Halts the Docker containers, removing all site entries from the host's hosts file.
+- `wpdocker restart`: Restarts the Docker containers.
 - `wpdocker create`: Creates a new local site.
 - `wpdocker delete`: Deletes an existing local site.
+- `wpdocker mysql`: Runs a provided MySQL query, i.e. `wpdocker mysql "USE exampledb; SELECT * FROM table"`

 ### ToDo

 1. Add the ability to toggle Xdebug off/on.
 2. Clean up some of the remaining rough edges.
 3. Add something like MailCatcher to intercept mail sent from the local sites.
-4. Remove entries from the hosts file when the system is halted, and replace them when restarted.